 Planned Parenthood of Houston and Southeast Texas, Inc. et al v.
 Operation.
 Rescue-National a/k/a Operation Rescue, et al. After the successful legal action against anti-abortion extremists during the 1992 Republican National Convention, Manne represented Planned Parenthood on a pro bono basis in a suit to recover monetary damages and permanent injunctive relief for clinic patients, physicians and staff.
 In 1994, after a six-week jury trial, Manne won a $1.2 million verdict and a sweeping permanent injunction.
 The New York Times profiled the case on its front page, calling it “by far the largest civil award ever against the antiabortion movement.”
 The judgment ultimately was affirmed by the Texas Supreme Court.

 Planned Parenthood v.
 American Coalition of Life Advocates.
-After Planned Parenthood won an injunction and damages against a radical anti-abortion group who sponsored a web site that threatened and encouraged violence against doctors and nurses at women’s health clinics, the U.S. Court of Appeals for the Ninth Circuit reversed the judgment, holding that the statements on the website were protected as free speech.
+After Planned Parenthood won an injunction and damages against a radical anti-abortion group who sponsored a website that threatened and encouraged violence against doctors and nurses at women’s health clinics, the U.S. Court of Appeals for the Ninth Circuit reversed the judgment, holding that the statements on the website were protected as free speech.
 When the Ninth Circuit agreed to re-consider the case en banc, the American Medical Association (AMA) asked Manne to help prepare an amicus brief urging that the original injunction and damages award be upheld.
-Teaming with former Ninth Circuit Judge William Norris, for whom he had served as a law clerk more than 20 years before, Manne represented the AMA on a pro bono basis.
-The en banc panel adopted the position urged by Planned Parenthood and the AMA, rejected the conclusion of the earlier Ninth Circuit panel, and affirmed the injunction and damages against the web site.
+Working with former Ninth Circuit Judge William Norris, for whom he had served as a law clerk more than 20 years before, Manne represented the AMA on a pro bono basis.
+The en banc panel adopted the position urged by Planned Parenthood and the AMA, rejected the conclusion of the earlier Ninth Circuit panel, and affirmed the injunction and damages against the website.

 Litigation for Artists and Arts Organizations